AckeeCZ/frontend-cookbook/pages/styles/FelaStyling.md

 - [`createComponent` and `createComponentWithProxy`](#createcomponent-and-createcomponentwithproxy)
 - [jsx pragma `fe`](#jsx-pragma-fe)

-Will's go through all of them and look at how use them and what are their advantages and disadvantages.
+Wi'll go through all of them and look at how use them and what are their advantages and disadvantages.

 For all examples we assume file containing styles